HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Host Star Characterization

 As an independent validation on the SPC/SED stellar parameters, we used the spectroscopic properties of HD~191939 derived from the TRES and NRES spectra to perform isochrone fitting with two stellar evolutionary models: the MESA Isochrones and Stellar Tracks database (MIST; \citealt{Choi:2016, Dotter:2016}) as implemented by the \isochrones{} \citep{Morton:2015} and \isoclassify{} \citep{Huber:2017} packages, and the Padova models (\citealt{Padova_DaSilva:2006}), accessible via the \texttt{PARSEC v1.3} \citep{PARSEC:2012} online tool.\footnote{\url{http://stev.oapd.inaf.it/cgi-bin/param_1.3}}

-We ran \isochrones{} and \isoclassify{} with priors on the star's photometric magnitudes, the corrected \Gaia{} DR2 parallax, and the best-fit spectroscopic parameters (\teff, \logg, $\left[\text{Fe/H}\right]$) from either the TRES or NRES spectra.
-For \isoclassify{}, we also accounted for extinction by incorporating the 3D dust map of \cite{Green:2018}, which covers most of the sky with a declination larger than $-30$\textdegree.
+We ran \isochrones{} and \isoclassify{} with priors on the star's photometric magnitudes, the corrected \Gaia{} DR2 parallax, and the best-fit spectroscopic parameters from either the TRES (\teff, \logg, $\left[\text{m/H}\right]$) or NRES (\teff, \logg, $\left[\text{Fe/H}\right]$) spectra.\footnote{For the TRES spectra, we assumed that $\left[\text{m/H}\right]$ was a good first-order initial guess for $\left[\text{Fe/H}\right]$, as Sun-like stars such as HD~191939 are not particularly enriched in alpha elements.} To implement \isoclassify{}, we also accounted for extinction by incorporating the 3D dust map of \cite{Green:2018}, which covers most of the sky with a declination larger than $-30$\textdegree.
 The derived stellar parameters are consistent with the values presented in Table \ref{tab:derived_TOI_1339_stellar_params}, regardless of the choice of reference spectra for the host star's spectroscopic parameters.
 To assess whether this consistency was primarily due to the use of the MIST database, we also determined the stellar parameters with the Padova models with the \texttt{PARAM} v1.3 tool.
-For both the TRES and NRES spectroscopic parameters, the resulting stellar parameters agree with the \isochrones{} and \isoclassify{} predictions to within 1$\sigma$.
+For both the TRES and NRES spectroscopic parameters, the resulting stellar properties agree with the \isochrones{} and \isoclassify{} predictions to within 1$\sigma$.
 In the rest of this paper, we adopt the results from Table \ref{tab:derived_TOI_1339_stellar_params} for our analysis of the HD~191939 system.